swekshajha12/Emotion-Recognition/README.md

 # Emotion-Recognition
-<p>It used CNN for classifying emotion on faces based on the jaffe dataset.</p>
+<p>It uses CNN for classifying emotion on faces based on the jaffe dataset.</p>